 Ipanema Beach, Rio de Janeiro

-Ipanema Beach is one of the most famous places in Brazil, if not the most famous one.
-While it offers scenic views of the Dois Irmãos Hill and a pleasant sand stretch, know that this beach is highly touristy.
+While it does offer scenic views of the Dois Irmãos Hill and a pleasant sand stretch, know that this beach is highly touristy.

 Ipanema neighborhood is one of the best places to go in Brazil for singles (but also for those traveling with a partner) because of the charming bars and venues in the area.